Bader-Idris/multi-step-form/README.md

 ### Fully Set Multi-Step Form

-This is a **fully set multi-step form** that requires **Node.js** to send data to  `mydata.json`  file.
-I encountered the most difficult project I have ever worked on until the date: **5/6/2023**.
+This is an up and ready **multi-step form** application.

+The most difficult project I have ever worked on until the date: **5/6/2023**.

 I used almost **85% of all JS** knowledge I have learned, and it took me around a week of hard work.
 But, the result was worth it!